geesawra/geesawra.industries/content/posts/cloudflare-atpages.md

 ```

 By moving to Cloudflare Pages I also gained access to very business tooling, like staging and production environments: whatever isn't the `main` branch is automatically treated as staging, and you also get a deploy-specific URL to go look at your staging website!

+I use GitHub environments to have all the fancy UI/UX goodies, like a "click here to see your staging prod" button in PRs, or the deus ex machina, branch protection rules.

+Each environment is tied to a specific Bluesky account, so that I don't end up overwriting my main account's blog with the staging one.

 I'm not a web developer, and I'm in awe at what we can achieve nowadays with great tooling available **completely free of charge**.